-Recommendation &amp; Observation The study area, outlined in the PEIR, of 1km is not justified, nor is 100m for collecting condition information on designated heritage assets - both areas should be expanded.
+T Recommendation & Observation The study area, outlined in the PEIR, of 1km is not justified, nor is 100m for collecting condition information and design at a basis area as a standard to the study area as a standard to the study area. on designated heritage assets - both areas should be expanded.
 The heritage assessment should consider Historic Landscape.
-The assessment should extend to significant non designated assets.
-Intrusive surveys need to be undertaken in order to properly determine the significance of the heritage assets to be impacted and understand mitigation requirements.
+The assessment should extend to significant non designated assets. • Intrusive surveys need to be undertaken in order to properly determine the significance of the heritage assets to be impacted and understand mitigation requirements.
 There is concern that the sensitive nature of the area of the gravel terraces and interface with the grazing marsh is not fully acknowledged with the submitted documentation.
 The only available meaningful mitigation measure to preserve the setting of numerous heritage assets in this highly sensitive location remains for the tunnel to be extended beneath the railway.
 Now that the service area has been removed this should be reconsidered.
 The Supplementary Consultation is limited in scope to the design changes and therefore does not respond to concerns raised during the previous consultation.
 The Supplementary Consultation reflects an earlier scheme and therefore comments provided do not respond to the scheme as it has developed.
 Landscape and Visual Construction The Environmental Impacts Update states that there is likely to still be a major negative landscape change and a moderate to major negative change in the view for a range of visual receptors as a result of this design change.
 It also states that the widespread nature of the construction activity would continue to be experienced in close proximity to the visual receptors but fails to acknowledge what the visual receptors are and if any new receptors have been assessed The Environmental Impacts Update refers to fen landscape restoration; however, there is no indication showing what this might entail.
 There is concern that in this area (and throughout the route) that heavily engineered balancing ponds are being proposed which would have limited landscape and biodiversity benefit and unlikely to achieve fen landscape restoration.
 Recommendation & Observation The assessment fails to explicitly cite which guidance it is using for its assessment methodology.
+The assessment rails to explicitly die which guidance it is using for its assessment methodology.
 The Landscape and Visual Impacts Assessment (LVIA) should consider all relevant landscape character area, features, key characteristics, key landscape qualities and key landscape conditions as set out in the draft Landscape Character Assessment.
 Operation The Environmental Impacts Update states that operational impacts are likely to 'slightly improve' as a result of the design change of the viaduct, although these will continue to result in major negative landscape change.
 However, it is unclear which receptors will experience a change.
 Recommendation & Observation The assessment fails to explicitly cite which guidance it is using for its assessment methodology.